-Off-road driving can be great fun.
-But it does have some definite hazards.
+Off-roading can be great fun but has some definite hazards.
 The greatest of these is the terrain itself.

-"Off-roading" means you have left the great North American road system behind.
-Traffic lanes are not marked.
-Curves are not banked.
-There are no road signs.
+When off-road driving, traffic lanes are not marked, curves are not banked, and there are no road signs.
 Surfaces can be slippery, rough, uphill, or downhill.
-In short, you have gone right back to nature.